ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 Now we only have to know how to split and merge.
-Splitting is really easy: just divide the array in half. what remains is how to implement merging.
+Splitting is really easy: just divide the array in half.
+What remains is how to implement merging.

 ::: dsvis
 Here is a visualisation that illustrates how Mergesort works.